Physical activity as a preventative

 Prime Objective:

-Create a stronger, more connected community infrastructure.
+to create a stronger, more active and connected community.

 AE Second